• Blog

 Think about the time when they were born.
 Babies do not know what sweets are.
 They crave them when candies and cakes are always around and introduced to them.

 A diet full of processed and fatty foods triggers the growth of different bacteria.
-These microbes do not have a day and night rhythm.
-They are not diverse compared to germs from the healthy gut with nutritious food.
-Besides it, when these microbes change the rhythm of a liver, it becomes not compatible with the rhythm of a brain.
+These microbes do not have a day-and-night rhythm.
+They are less diverse than germs from the healthy gut with nutritious food.
+Besides it, when these microbes change a liver’s rhythm, it becomes incompatible with the rhythm of the brain.
 The perception of time differs for the liver and brain.
 It creates turmoil as the body is not balanced anymore.
 One of the results is the increased storage of fat.

 Do you see how everything is connected?
-Processed food leads to the change of quality and quality of microbes in the gut.
-Later on, it affects circadian rhythm in a liver.
-The liver, which is the storage of glucose, does not work together with the brain.
+Processed food changes the quality and quality of microbes in the gut.
+Later on, it affects the circadian rhythm in the liver.
+The liver, which stores glucose, does not work together with the brain.
 These systems interpret time differently.
-I called systems because it is the more complicated process involving not just organs, but tissues, nerves, vessels, and so on.
+I call systems because it is the more complicated process involving not just organs but tissues, nerves, vessels, etc.

 You can protect children against obesity by introducing them to healthy foods.
 Everybody would be happy: children, microbes, and you.

-There are reports that fecal transplants make positive changes in individuals’ microbiome.
-Maybe it sounds gross, but if somebody does not have the strong will to keep up with the diet, this procedure can be a savior.
-Fecal transplants are from healthy individuals and carefully inspected.
+There are reports that fecal transplants make positive changes in individuals’ microbiomes.
+Maybe it sounds gross, but this procedure can be a savior if somebody does not have the strong will to keep up with the diet.
+Fecal transplants are from healthy individuals and are carefully inspected.

 Probiotic therapy works for animals in a significant way.
-Mice after probiotic got better insulin production.
+Mice, after probiotics, got better insulin production.

 The dietary approach works best.
 However, to see changes and diet take at least nine months.
 Maybe with children, diets would work better compared with adults.
 You can divert the child’s attention to games or play outside.
 Adults are different.
 They cling to old habits and later complain about why their weight increased more than before the diet.